stolostron/rhacm-docs/install/install_connected.md

 Red Hat Advanced Cluster Management for Kubernetes is installed using a main operator that deploys all of the required sub-operators such as etcd, multicloud subscription, Apache Hive, and so on.

-There are two methods that you can use to install.
-Both of the methods require the same prerequisites and preparations.
-Method 1 is an easier method which leverages a `start.sh` installer script to automate the installation to get running quickly.
-Method 2 is more customizable if you want to use `oc` commands to complete each required step, but is not as easy as Method 1.
+There are two methods that you can use to install, both require the same prerequisites and preparations.

+  - Method 1 is an easier method, which leverages a `start.sh` installer script to automate the installation to get running quickly.

+  - Method 2 is more customizable if you want to use `oc` commands to complete each required step, but is not as easy as Method 1.

 ## Prerequisites

-The following prerequisites must be met before installing Red Hat Advanced Cluster Management for Kubernetes:
+See the following prerequisites before installing Red Hat Advanced Cluster Management for Kubernetes:

 * Red Hat OpenShift Container Platform version 4.3 must be deployed in your environment.
 See the [OpenShift version 4.3 documentation](https://docs.openshift.com/container-platform/4.3/welcome/index.html) for the required steps for installing OpenShift Container Platform.